appgate/sdp-k8s-injector/README.md

 ## How It Works
 ### sdp-dnsmasq
-The SDP client can query specific hosts to specific DNS server behind the SDP system because the sdp-driver notifies the domains and DNS behind an SDP system.
+The SDP Client can make DNS queries for specific hosts to specific DNS servers behind the SDP Gateways.
+This is configured by the sdp-driver which notifies the system about which domains should use the DNS servers behind the SDP Gateways.

-In the SDP Kubernetes Client, the dnsmasq instance is configured according to the events that the sdp-driver sends.
+In the case of the SDP Kubernetes Client, a dnsmasq instance is configured according to the instructions that the sdp-driver sends.
 Since only sdp-driver container can modify `/etc/resolv.conf`, the setup is done in the following steps:

 1. The sdp-dnsmasq container grabs the address of the kube-dns service and starts a new dnsmasq instance using that DNS server as upstream.
 This allows the dnsmasq instance to forward everything into the kube-dns service.
-2. The sdp-dnsmasq container  opens a UNIX socket to receive events from the sdp-driver container when there are changes in the DNS settings.
+2. The sdp-dnsmasq container opens a UNIX socket to receive instructions from the sdp-driver container for when there are specific domain based DNS settings.
 3. The sdp-driver container waits for the service to connect.
-Once connected, it calls the [sdp-driver-set-dns](./assets/sdp-driver-set-dns) script.
+Once connected, the sdp-driver calls the [sdp-driver-set-dns](./assets/sdp-driver-set-dns) script.
 4. [sdp-driver-set-dns](./assets/sdp-driver-set-dns) configures `/etc/resolv.conf` to point to sdp-dnsmasq.
 From this point onwards, sdp-dnsmasq takes the responsibility of resolving names inside the pod.
-5. An event is sent to sdp-dnsmasq via UNIX socket by the sdp-driver.
-Then the sdp-dnsmasq configures the dnsmasq according to it.
+5. Any new instructions are sent to sdp-dnsmasq via UNIX socket by the sdp-driver.
+Then sdp-dnsmasq configures dnsmasq with the latest DNS domain and DNS server updates.

 ## Known Issues
 ### Google Kubernetes Engine (GKE)